Sas Carey: Nomadicare and Life Energy Healing School

-After returning from Mongolia, Carey founded the Life Energy Healing School to teach students energy healing and health and prevention techniques using Traditional Mongolian Medicine integrated with modern health practices.
+After returning from Mongolia, Carey founded the Life Energy Healing School to teach students energy healing and health and prevention techniques using Traditional Mongolian Medicine and modern health practices.
 The school was based out of Middlebury, and included a correspondence and study-abroad curriculum, requiring prerequisites in western health sciences.

-Carey also continued her work in the Gobi by founding the non-profit NGO Nomadicare, which supported the sustainability and cultural survival of nomadic peoples in Mongolia by harmonizing traditional and modern medicine and documenting nomadic ways.
-She has traveled in rural Mongolia nearly every year since 2000.
-In 2003, Carey extended Nomadicare's work to include the Dukha reindeer herders of the Mongolian Taiga.
-One traveler in the Taiga described Carey: "in her mid-60s and a reluctant horsewoman, but she has spent the past seven summers riding round the 44 nomadic families in East Taiga to collect data".
-For a decade Nomadicare provided traditional Mongolian medicine training, laboratory supplies and general training to rural Gobi and northern Mongolia's rural health centers' health professionals.
-It also helped American and Mongolian life sciences students to study with nomadic peoples Jane Goodall, PhD, said "I fully support the work of [Sas Carey’s] Nomadicare as it seeks to preserve Mongolia’s nomads through health care."
-Today, Nomadicare is focused on preserving the traditional culture of Mongolia through films and stories.
+Carey also continued her work in the Gobi and taiga by founding the non-profit NGO Nomadicare, which supported the sustainability and cultural survival of nomadic peoples in Mongolia by harmonizing traditional and modern medicine and documenting nomadic ways.
+She has traveled to rural Mongolia nearly every year since 1994.
+In 2003, Carey extended Nomadicare's work to include the Dukha reindeer herders of the Mongolian taiga.
+One traveler in the taiga described Carey: "in her mid-60s and a reluctant horsewoman, but she has spent the past summers riding to the 44 nomadic families in East Taiga to collect data".
+Nomadicare provided traditional Mongolian medicine training, laboratory supplies, and general training to rural Gobi and northern Mongolia's rural health centers' health professionals.
+American and Mongolian life sciences students also studied with nomadic peoples Jane Goodall, PhD, said "I fully support the work of [Sas Carey’s] Nomadicare as it seeks to preserve Mongolia’s nomads through health care."
+Today, Nomadicare is focused on preserving the traditional culture of Mongolia through healthcare, films, and stories.

-In addition to Steppe Herbs, Mare's Milk, and Jelly Jars and Gobi Women's Song, Carey has produced a number of short films about the Dukha herders.
-Her films have been presented at the Rubin Museum of Art, Green Mountain Film Festival, Vermont International Film Festival, and the Woodstock Film Festival.
+In addition to Steppe Herbs, Mare's Milk, and Jelly Jars and Gobi Women's Song, Carey has produced a number of films about the Dukha herders.
+Her early films have been presented at the Rubin Museum of Art, Green Mountain Film Festival, Vermont International Film Festival, and the Woodstock Film Festival.

 In 2016 Migration won the Earth's Choice Award at the Earth Day Film Festival, San Francisco.
 It also received the Honorable Mention award from the International Film Awards Berlin (ifab 2016).
 The Kasutaja Pärnu Filmifestival | Pärnu International Documentary Film Festival granted Migration The Best Scientific Audiovisual Recording Award (2016).
+Migration is shown on Mongolian International Airlines during their international flights.

+Her later films, Migration, Transition, and Gobi Children's Song have won over sixty awards on five continents.

 Carey's 2012 book, Reindeer Herders in My Heart: Stories of Healing Journeys in Mongolia, has been translated into Mongolian and French.
+Her 2023 book, Marrying Mongolia: A Memoir is available in hardcover and as an audiobook.

 Carey actively promotes knowledge of and assistance for Mongolian nomads through talks, seminars, and screenings in the United States and internationally.
 Her main focus is to increase awareness of Mongolian culture.